vwhope/Cryptofolio/README.md

     DATABASE_URL="mysql://root:YourPasswordHere@localhost:3306/cryptofolio_db"
     CRYPTOCOMPAREKEY=YOUR KEY HERE - NO QUOTES
     ```
-* clone the Cryptofolio repo into a dirctory on your system
+* Clone the Cryptofolio repo into a dirctory on your system
-* from command line while in that directory key: npm install
+* From command line, while in that directory key: npm install
-* navigate to the directory "models"
+* Navigate to the directory "models"
-* to create db and load data into cryptofolio_db tables key:
+* To create db and load data into cryptofolio_db tables, key:
    ```
    mysql -u root -p < schema.sql
    mysql -u root -p < seeds.sql
    ```
-* navigate back to project root directory, key:
+* Navigate back to project root directory, key:
  ```
  node server.js
   ```